takemobiteam/takemobi-test.github.io/docs/index.md

 ## Changes

-**[Jacob: How do booking changes work?
+**[Delegate: How do booking changes work?
 What does it look like when they get sent?
 Send a booking & the id is the same & we just replace it?]**

 Operations: ([from stream_processors.py])